cfrBernard/TES-Modding/README.md

 The guides are organized into a series of short, chronological episodes for smooth progression:

-1. **Introduction to TES Modding**: Basics and setup of essential tools.
+1. **Introduction to Skyrim Modding**: Basics and setup of essential tools.
 2. **Tool Configuration**: Setting up Mod Organizer 2, LOOT, and other key utilities.
 3. **Mod Management**: Installing, sorting, and testing mods to avoid conflicts.
 4. **Game Optimization**: Techniques to improve performance and stability.